nickhart/simple-game-server/README.md

 - Minimum and maximum players
 - Game state schema
 - Game-specific rules and logic

+### Bootstrapping

+To create the first admin user, make a POST request to `/api/admin/users` with an email.
+This only works when no users exist.

 ### Creating a New Game Type